sv3nd/sv3nd.github.io/content/05a-commented-kafka-config.md

 Let's start with a few comments on Kafka broker basic parameters, maybe located somewhere like `etc/kafka/server.properties`

 First off, each broker must know its enpoint as known by consumers and producers.
 This is because a Kafka cluster keeps a dynamic list of which broker serves which topic partition.
-Consumers and producers then obtain that routing information as part of the topic metadata and connect direclty to the appropriate broker when exchanging data.
+Consumers and producers then obtain that routing information as part of the topic metadata and connect directly to the appropriate broker when exchanging data.

 ```
 listeners=PLAINTEXT://your.host.name:9092